Rashad Jones-Jennings: Arkansas–Little Rock

 After a standout junior college career, Jones-Jennings was awarded an athletic scholarship to play basketball at the University of Arkansas at Little Rock.
 He spent his junior and senior seasons of NCAA eligibility playing for the Trojans.
 In his first season, he was dubbed the Sun Belt Conference Newcomer of the Year and a Third Team All-Conference selection after finishing the year ranked third nationally with 11.3 rebounds per game.
 This total also led the Sun Belt.
 On December 13, 2005 he became just the tenth NCAA Division I men's basketball player since 1973 to record 30 or more rebounds in a single game.
 He grabbed exactly 30 rebounds against in-state rival Arkansas–Pine Bluff.
 He was the first Division I player in six years and just the second since 1994 to accomplish the feat.
 Jones-Jennings had a great all-around impact in his first season at UALR as he led the team in rebounding, minutes played, minutes per game, blocked shots, total points, field goals made, free throws made and free throw attempts.

 Entering his final college season in 2006–07, he was only one of eight returning players nationally to have averaged a double-double the year before.
 He also returned as the nation's top rebounder.
 Although the Trojans did not qualify for a postseason tournament in either of his two seasons, Jones-Jennings did garner much personal success, especially in his senior season.
 For the year, he recorded 18 double-doubles, 24 double-digit rebounding efforts and had three games with 20 or more rebounds, including a 25-point, 20-rebound performance against Texas State.
 He led Division I in rebounding on the year while averaging 13.1 per game in 30 games played.
 He was also a First Team All-Conference selection as he would go on to finish his Division I career with 731 points and 475 rebounds in 59 career games.

 Professional career

-Despite a successful collegiate career, Jones-Jennings was not selected in the 2007 NBA Draft.
+Jones-Jennings was not selected in the 2007 NBA draft.
 He played for the Philadelphia 76ers in that summer's Las Vegas Summer League but did not make the final regular season roster.
 He then signed with Ago Rethimno Almeco in Greece in December, but ultimately did not play a game for them the entire season.
-Over the next two and a half years, Jones-Jennings became somewhat of a journeyman, playing professionally for teams in Germany, Ukraine, France and Mexico before ending up with Pure-Youth Construction Basketball Team in the Super Basketball League of Taiwan in December 2010.
+Over the next two and a half years, Jones-Jennings became somewhat of a journeyman, playing professionally for teams in Germany, France and Mexico before ending up with Pure-Youth Construction in the Super Basketball League of Taiwan in December 2010.
 He signed with Osorno Básquetbol of the Chilean Liga Nacional Movistar for the 2013–14 season.